-A guided tour of the castle takes you back to the Middle Ages.
-There are also many museums and galleries of international reputation including the Museum of Modern Art, the Provincial Museum with its Roman findings (among them a life-sized bronze statue of a naked boy, called “The Youth from Magdalensberg”), the Wappensaal (heraldic hall), the Diocesan Museum and the Landhaus Gallery.
+Throughout the city, a large number of museums provide insight into Carinthia’s history and culture.
+These include the Museum of Modern Art, the Provincial Museum with its Roman findings (among them a life-sized bronze statue of a naked boy, called “The Youth from Magdalensberg”), the Wappensaal (heraldic hall), the Diocesan Museum and the Landhaus Gallery.

 In Klagenfurt, there’s a spirit of friendly togetherness and a zest for life that could be attributed to the city's Mediterranean influence.

 For example, at the Benedictine farmers’ market, farmers from all over the Carinthia province, the Italian Friuli region, and Slovenia gather to sell fresh produce and herbs.
 Take in the smell of home-baked bread, sample olives, or enjoy a glass of wine amidst the hustle and bustle of this vibrant market.

 At night, dive into the world of Swan Lake in the Klagenfurt Stadttheater (City Theatre) or snatch up one of only 10 seats at Jugendstiltheater (Art Nouveau Theatre) for a show off the beaten track.
 Konzerthaus (Concert House) has classical and jazz concerts that will make for a lively evening.

 In summer, enjoy a film under the stars at Open-Air Cinema in Burghof.
 Two Austrian writers of import – Robert Musil and Ingeborg Bachmann – were born in Klagenfurt.
 Today, the city becomes a literary hotspot each summer: The Festival of German-Language Literature takes place here, featuring live readings and the awarding of the Ingeborg Bachmann Prize, one of the most prestigious awards in German-language literature.